 In this version, the legs form a triangle with one ankle on top of the other knee.

-There's minimal self-contact in this version, only a few square inches worth.
-That still counts, though, as self comforting, if only a little.
+This version has minimal self-contact, only a few square inches worth.
+That still counts, though, as self-comforting, if only a little.

 It also immobilizes a person a little.
 The crossed leg isn't firmly in place.
-Rather than having to be lifted, the leg can be slid forward off the knee to break the position.
+Rather than being lifted, the leg can be slid forward off the knee to break the position.
 Still, the person isn't prepared to move quickly, so it's on the defensive side.

 It takes up slightly less floor space than a regular sitting position.
 That puts it slightly on the submissive end.